camillarees/portfolio/README.md

 Hi, I'm Camilla Rees!

-I built this site to showcase my recent works and illustrate who I am as a developer and person.
+This portfolio was built to showcase my recent works and illustrate who I am as a developer and person.